ganesh250684/nb2pdf/vscode-extension/README.md

 ### Python not found
 - Set `nb2pdf.pythonPath` in settings
 - Or ensure Python is in your PATH

+### Extension not working
+- Ensure Python 3.8+ is installed
+- Make sure you have `reportlab` installed: `pip install reportlab`
+- Check VS Code output panel for detailed errors

 ## What's Included in PDFs